Why do ICU survivors suffer muscle loss? new study seeks answers

 Summary

-This study looks at why many people who survive a stay in the intensive care unit (ICU) develop long-term muscle weakness.
-Researchers will measure inflammation, metabolism, and muscle cell function in 100 patients after ICU discharge and compare them to patients recovering from major abdominal surgery.
-The goal is to find patterns that predict muscle recovery over three months.
+This study aims to understand why many people who survive a stay in the intensive care unit (ICU) experience long-term muscle weakness.
+Researchers will measure inflammation, metabolism, and muscle cell function in 100 participants, including both ICU survivors and patients recovering from major abdominal surgery.
+The goal is to find patterns that predict muscle recovery over three months, which could lead to better treatments in the future.

 Disclaimer